-Perhaps rivaled only by Venice as the city that's even more photogenic and dreamlike after dusk than it is during the day, the French capital is also a remarkably democratic place for nightlife.
+Perhaps rivaled only by Venice as the city that's even more photogenic and dreamlike after dusk than it is during the day, the French capital also boasts a remarkably diverse—and democratic—nightlife scene.
 Not only are there a variety of free or relatively inexpensive things to do at night; it's also a city that caters to all ages, interests and preferred styles.
 If Berlin and New York are preferred by students and twenty-somethings for their high-energy clubbing scenes, and London is best for pubs and world-class theatre, Paris is less of a specialist.
-So whether you're simply angling for a good glass of wine on a terrace overlooking the softly lit streets, or are in for a whole night's worth of wild clubbing, chances are there's something for you.
+People may tend to associate Parisian nights out either with old-fashioned cancan dancing or chic clubs populated by intimidating fashionistas, but the truth is that there are plenty of experiences to be had that fall completely outside those common cliches.
+So whether you're simply angling for a good glass of wine on a terrace overlooking the softly lit streets, or are in for a whole night's worth of wild clubbing,... there's something for you out there.

 As films from "An American in Paris" to "Midnight in Paris" suggest, there's something indisputably otherworldly and enchanted about strolling through the Parisian streets, la nuit tombée (at nightfall).

-Other places in the capital that I count among my favorites for late-night ambling include the Marais-- wander around the narrow, medieval-era streets and passageways and take in the ambience before ducking into a bar or restaurant for dinner and drinks-- and the Rue Montorgueil district, perfect for a stroll before or after a show at an old theatre in the nearby "Grands Boulevards".
+Other places in the capital that are local favorites for late-night ambling include the Marais—wander around the narrow, medieval-era streets and passageways and take in the ambience before ducking into a bar or restaurant for dinner and drinks—and the Rue Montorgueil district, perfect for a stroll before or after a show at an old theatre in the nearby "Grands Boulevards".

-Whether you're itching for a long night of salsa or latin dancing, are wondering where the city's most talented DJs get the crowds moving until dawn, or are hoping to find a gritty rock bar where indie tunes rule the night, this capital has it all.
+Whether you're itching for a long night of salsa or Latin dancing, are wondering where the city's most talented DJs get the crowds moving until dawn, or are hoping to find a gritty rock bar where indie tunes rule the night, the French capital has it all.
 So get on your dancing shoes, hydrate well, and go find out how Parisian nightowls make every hour count.

 Particularly for those who find the traditional restaurant scene in Paris a mite intimidating/pretentious/starchy/all of the above, wine bars offer a fantastic, laid-back antidote to that brand of formality.
-Stake out a table early on in the evening-- many bars don't allow reservations-- and settle on a good bottle of red or white paired with cheese, charcuterie, or other nibbles.
-Some of the edgier wine bars on our list, including Au Verre Volé and Frenchie Bar à Vins, retain a relatively relaxed vibe, but serve gourmet small plates featuring gorgeously arranged vegetables, delicate cuts of meat or fish, and desserts to go with a bit of sweet wine (hydromel or Riesling, maybe) at the end of the meal.
+Stake out a table early on in the evening—any bars don't allow reservations—and settle on a good bottle of red or white paired with cheese, charcuterie, or other nibbles.
+Some of the edgier wine bars on our list, including Au Verre Volé and Frenchie Bar à Vins, offer a relatively relaxed vibe, but serve gourmet small plates featuring gorgeously arranged vegetables, delicate cuts of meat or fish, and desserts to go with a bit of sweet wine (hydromel or Riesling, maybe) at the end of the meal.

-While I'm aware that it's a rather cliche thing to recommend, every time friends and family visit Paris for the first time, I all but command them to book a night cruise on the Seine River.
-From dry land, you simply don't get the same vantage points of Paris in all its nocturnal glory-- including the Louvre, the Pont des Arts, the Assemblée Nationale, Notre Dame and the Eiffel Tower-- all bathed in painstakingly curated light to achieve magical effects.
-The shimmering play of that light on the water tends to seduce even the most cynical of visitors; and as long as you hacabaretve a camera with a good low-light setting, the night photo ops are unbeatable.
+While we're aware that it's a rather cliche thing to recommend, a night cruise on the Seine River is both romantic and picturesque, and one of the best ways to take in the city's most iconic monuments after dusk.
+From dry land, you simply don't get the same vantage points of Paris in all its nocturnal glory.
+Sights that are especially worth seeing after nightfall include the Louvre, the Pont des Arts, the Assemblée Nationale, Notre Dame and the Eiffel Tower, all bathed in carefully curated light to achieve magical effects.
+The shimmering play of that light on the water tends to seduce even the most cynical visitors.
+What's more?
+As as long as you have a camera with a good low-light setting, the evening photo ops are unbeatable.

-If you'd rather not have to worry about fitting dinner in before or after your cruise, there are plenty of dinner + cruise packages on offer.
-Some are more formal than others, so I recommend shopping around to find the package that best suits the occasion, and your... budget.Continue to 5 of 10 below.
+If you'd rather not have to worry about fitting dinner in before or after your cruise, there are plenty of dinner and cruise packages on offer.
+Some are more formal than others, so we'd recommend shopping around to find the package... that best suits the occasion and your budget.Continue to 5 of 15 below.

 The obvious thing that springs to mind when imagining a typical show in Paris is, of course, the kitschy fun of a traditional Parisian cabaret-- but for those with more demanding tastes, there's plenty in store for you, too.